-- Comfortable car seats for kids, adapted for their age.
-When traveling with our own car, we use Britax belt positioning boosters for all our kids.
-When children sit in a car for hours, it’s important that they are comfortable, safe, and also have a good head support.
+- Comfortable car seats for kids adapted for their age.
+When traveling in our own car, we use Britax belt-positioning boosters for all our kids.
+When children sit in a car for hours, it’s important that they are comfortable, safe, and also have good head support.
 When we rent a car overseas we never rent children’s car seats.
 We carry our Trunki BoostAPak for each of the kids instead.

-- Activity books and colouring books.
+- Activity books and coloring books.
 Check these Amazon bestsellers for preschoolers, kids ages 7-9, and older kids.

 - Magnetic car games.
 If you are planning to pack any games to play in the car, go for magnetic versions!

-- Printed map, road atlas and a travel guide of the area you are traveling to.
+- Printed map, a road atlas, and a travel guide of the area you are traveling to.
 Do you really want to drive on the main highways all the time when there might be an alternative scenic road leading to your next destination?
 Plan your trip well: include some stops for the kids to play, add a few off the beaten path places to your itinerary.
-When you use a good old fashioned map you can see so much more!
-But don’t forget the GPS to guide your family to a hotel or a camping at the end of the day, but it can ruin the joy of a traditional road trip.
+When you use a good old fashioned map, you can see so much more!
+GPS is important in order to guide your family to your hotel or camping at the end of the day, but it can ruin the joy of a traditional road trip.

 - Roadside assistance emergency pack and a Swiss knife.
 We never ever leave on a trip without our Swiss knife.
 We have used it on more occasions than I can remember and it served many purposes, from peeling apples and carrots in the car, to repairing a broken air pipe of our car’s engine.
-And while we always have a good travel insurance, without that Swiss knife we would have probably been stuck in the middle of the highway in France on a rainy Sunday evening… Since that trip we always have Swiss knife, roadside assistance emergency pack or at least a couple of screwdrivers in the car.
+And while we always have good travel insurance, without that Swiss knife we would have probably been stuck in the middle of the highway in France on a rainy Sunday evening… Since that trip, we always have a Swiss knife and a roadside assistance emergency pack or at least a couple of screwdrivers in the car.

 - Paper tissues, wet tissues, kitchen towels, and – if you have some space – a picnic blanket.
 You will need all of these when road-tripping with kids.